takahiro-serikawa/DropThing3/README.md

 # DropThing3
-Application/document launcher for Windows.
+Application launcher for Windows.
 Imitation of DragThing.

 ## Description
+You can register files, folders, applications and URIs as icons on tile by drag & drop.

+and use those icons with single click.

 ## Requirement
 OS: Windows7, Windows10